mozilla-l10n/documentation/products/searchplugins/setup_searchplugins.md

 #### Yahoo

 Unlike Wikipedia, never copy the file from en-US, since Yahoo is the default and has different parameters.
+When copying the file from another locale, make sure that the domain is the one you want.
+For example there’s https://es.search.yahoo.com but also https://espanol.search.yahoo.com (es-ES versus a more generic Spanish).

 ## Creating a patch for review (mozilla-unified repository)

 If you plan to create a patch instead of using mozreview, you can refer to the instructions available in the second part of the document, simply working inside your local clone of mozilla-unified as repository.

-After you’ve created all the files you need, check the status of the repository
+After you’ve created all the files you need, check the status of the repository. `/browser` (Firefox desktop will be used as an example from now on, but the procedure is the same for Android, just replace `/browser` with `/mobile`).

 ```BASH
 $ hg status